 There is much more you can do during the build and test steps.
-For example, fastlane includes actions for SonarQube and OCLint static code analyzers, code coverage generation, Swift Package Manager, and more.
+For example, fastlane includes actions for SonarQube and OCLint static code analyzers, code coverage generation, and Swift Package Manager.

 Another time-consuming pre-release task involves capturing screenshots of your app and uploading them to each app store.
 Although many teams don’t update screenshots regularly, whenever they do it’s no easy feat to generate and upload screenshots across all the necessary screen sizes and languages they support.

 Fortunately, fastlane can automatically take screenshots of your app and upload the screenshots to the Play Store or the App Store.